AnthonyAlmany/AnthonyAlmany.github.io/README.md

 # Landing Page

-This project is a landing to introduce my portofolio as front end developer.
+This project is a landing page to introduce my portofolio as front end developer.

-## Frameworks and libraries used
+## Frameworks and libraries used:

 - React
 - Bootstrap